YanWittmann/math-eval/doc/guide/md/basics/for.md

 It is recommended to have a local Menter server running whilst viewing some of the code boxes below, as the print output cannot be seen otherwise.

-Iterators can actually be called manually and obviously return themselves when called again.
+Iterators can actually be called manually and return themselves when called again.

 ```result=<<iterator>>
 "str".iterator();;;"str".iterator().forEach(print)
 ```

+Let's go over some of the primitive types that are iterable:

 ### List